 These islands are remote and not well known as tourist destinations.
-Visitors here will discover that they can explore their natural surroundings in absolute peace, and enjoy real tranquility.
+Visitors here will discover that they can explore the natural surroundings in absolute peace, and enjoy real tranquility.

 Separated by a 500-square-mile lagoon known as the Bight of Acklins, both islands are a haven for bonefishing, snorkeling and diving.
 You’ll also find miles of undisturbed sandy beaches, coral gardens, limestone caves and magnificent cliffs.

 Acklins features undisturbed, rustic landscapes and is the ideal private getaway for secluded beaches.
 It also boasts one of the largest Lucayan Indian settlements in the Bahamas and is frequently explored by archeologists.

 Turtle Sound, a nine mile stretch from French Wells to the northern settlements features mangroves and marine and bird life.